ujjwaldhimanai/movie-recommender-system/README.md

 - Scikit-learn: The machine learning library employed for developing the recommendation model.

 ## Overview
-The recommender system follows a step-by-step process, utilizing a dataset of 5000 movies from Kaggle.
+The movie recommender system follows a step-by-step process, utilizing a dataset of 5000 movies from Kaggle.
 The main steps in the model development include:

 ### Data Reading: